Lookout for Squash Bugs

 English is the controlling language of this page.
 To the extent there is any conflict between the English text and the translation, English controls.

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-The life cycle of the squash bugs begins with the adult bugs overwintering in protected areas like under plant debris, around buildings, etc. then they emerge in the spring.
-When they emerge, they seek out squash plants to feed on as well as mate.
+The life cycle of the squash bugs begins with the adult bugs overwintering in protected areas like under plant debris and then emerge in the spring.
+When they emerge, they seek out squash plants to feed on.
 The females will lay clusters of about 20 bronze/copper colored eggs on the underside of leaves, commonly where two leaf veins meet to form a V, or on the stems.
 The eggs hatch in 1-2 weeks, typically from mid-May to mid-June.
 The newly hatched nymphs will have a black head and legs with light green bodies.
 As they grow, they turn light gray as they become adults.
 The adult bugs are brownish-black and about 5/8” long.
 It takes about 5 weeks for the squash bug to complete its life cycle from egg to adult.